Government to borrow Rs 2.88 lakh crore in first half of FY19; announces short-term securities

 - The government will issue 22.9% of bonds in 20 plus year bucket

-The government also announced introducing Inflation-indexed bonds which will be linked to CPI Inflation.
+- The government also announced introducing Inflation-indexed bonds which will be linked to CPI Inflation

+- The DEA said that the overall borrowings will be less the budgeted amount

+- The government will also issue 13 T-bills of Rs 15,000 crore each in the first three months of FY19